andrew-dias/dotfiles/README.md

-# dotfiles-base
+# dotfiles
-My BASE dotfiles
+My dotfiles

-Even more powerful when paired with [dev-machine-playbook](https://github.com/andrew-dias/dev-machine-playbook).
+Used in conjunction with [dev-machine-playbook](https://github.com/andrew-dias/dev-machine-playbook).